Alire

 is using.

-However, when submitting releases manually, you must decide to which branch
+However, when submitting releases manually, you can decide to which branch

 they will be added: selecting the latest stable branch results in the release